 Overwatering can be as damaging as under watering.
 Be sure that the area surrounding your plant has adequate drainage to move water away from the plant.
 If you choose to plant in a container, always select one with drainage holes to prevent your plant's roots from sitting in water.

-Clip off any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
-If desired, cut each plant back by one third of its height when the blooms have faded in fall.
+Remove any dead, damaged, or unsightly growth as needed to maintain an attractive appearance.
+In early spring, cut each plant back to a height of 3 inches to allow new growth to emerge.

 CONTINUING CARE (Continued)